Flexible Working Policy

 Flexible working meetings

-We need to deal with any formal flexible working requests within three months, but we’ll try to do it quicker than this wherever we can.
-We’ll always aim to find a solution that works for everyone and we’ll only turn down a request for these genuine business reasons:
+We’ll always aim to find a solution that works for everyone and we’ll only turn down a request where one or more of these genuine business reasons apply:

 • The quality of your or your team’s work would be likely to suffer